Royal Porcelain Factory, Berlin: Classicism

 Towards the end of the century Neoclassical designs were introduced, beginning another enduring feature of the factory; this began in the 1770s, so preceding Frederick the Great's death in 1786, despite his own preference for Rococo styles.
 The cheerful soft-brush forms of Rococo gave way to the harder lines of Neoclassicism.

 Frederick the Great's successor, his nephew Frederick William II was not much interested in the factory, but it continued to flourish.
 He obtained what he needed in the way of porcelain from KPM, but stopped paying cash.
 The amounts due were deducted from his share of the profits.
 From 1787 onwards, the average annual net profit came to more than 40,000 thaler.

 In 1790, a dinner service in the new style was designed by KPM: KURLAND, which has been one of the greatest successes of the manufactory up to date.
-It bears the name of its commissioner, Peter von Biron, Duke of Kurland, one of the richest and most refined men of his time.
+It bears the name of its commissioner, Peter von Biron, Duke of Courland, one of the richest and most refined men of his time.
 Leading German artists of the time, like Karl Friedrich Schinkel, Johann Gottfried Schadow and his pupil Christian Daniel Rauch designed vases and sculptures for KPM.
 The most famous item among them is the Prinzessinengruppe (Two Princesses), after a design by Johann Gottfried Schadow.

 From the start of the 19th century the factory developed a new market among the expanding bourgeoisie, selling highly decorated "cabinet cups" (with saucers) either singly or in pairs.
 These were intended for display in glass-fronted cabinets rather than actual use.

 In the first half of the 19th century, KPM was a leader in the production of pictorial and veduta porcelain among the big European manufactories.
 One of the most important veduta painters was Carl Daniel Freydanck.
 Under the leadership of Georg Friedrich Christoph Frick, the manufactory's managing director from 1832, Freydanck designed a series of works depicting beautiful cityscapes of Berlin and Potsdam.
 Presented as regal gifts, they shaped the image of a new Berlin in the eyes of other European sovereigns.